 Nikko – Nature Outing Close to Tokyo

-My first fall outing this year was to Nikko again benefiting from Nikko All Area Pass available to non-Japanese passport holders and was lucky to have a one sunny and one rainy/foggy/moody/beautiful day in Okunikko region.
-I intend to update this post through the fall season in Japan and hopefully putting together a useful fall foliage guide by the end of the season (early December).
-I will start with Nikko but before that, let me summarize some of the best fall forecast sources on the web with some sites offering periodical updates with photos.
+My first fall outing this year was to Nikko again, once again benefiting from Nikko All Area Pass available to non-Japanese passport holders.
+I was lucky to have a one sunny and one rainy/foggy/moody/beautiful day in Okunikko region.

 Always reliable and helpful Japan Guide offers a periodical field reports covering the most famous fall foliage spots across the country.
 This year, they reduced the number of reports but still helpful both to pick locations and find out the best time to catch the peak colors.
 Kishou website on the other hand focuses on annual forecasts and covers an extensive area divided by prefectures.
 Weather News Japan website is also often recommended for forecasting purposes.
 I usually switch between these three website to plan my fall outings.
 Tenki, the Japanese weather forecast site also have a special koyo section.